ingitdb/ingitdb.github.io/index.md

 - multi-versioning
   - comparison between branches & versions
   - mergin of branches
+  - cherry-picking of specific changes from older version or another branch
   - restore to any point in a time as a new branch
 - schema definition
   - check constraints